-During its more than 70 year history, OCERS has worked to define its changing relationship with Orange County.
+From its early beginnings, OCERS has worked to define its changing relationship with Orange County.
 The Retirement System employees were considered part of the County Treasurer’s Office from 1945 until 1973, when provisions were added to the Government Code to charge administrative costs for the Retirement System to the Retirement System’s earnings.
 Employees of the Retirement Office continued to be considered Treasurer’s Office employees, however, until February 1, 1989, when the Retirement System was established as a department separate from the Treasurer’s Office.
 Since that time, the Administrator has reported only to the Retirement Board.

 The next step was for OCERS to work toward complete separation from Orange County.
 The stage was set for this separation in 1992 when the California Pension Protection Act (Proposition 162) was passed.
 This act established that the Retirement Board has “plenary authority”.
 Complete separation was finally declared by a Retirement Board Resolution in February 1995.
 In addition, the passage of AB1992 on June 27, 2002 made OCERS an independent district.

 Membership requirements for OCERS have experienced significant changes over the years.
 Existing officers and County employees became members of OCERS on the date the Retirement System began.
 After that, employees became members on the first day of the month following the date they became regular employees.
 In 1967, the date of membership changed to the date the employee was hired in an eligible position.
 Part-time employees, who had been excluded from membership initially, were allowed to join the Retirement System provided they work half-time or more.
 Outside public districts located within the county were allowed to join the Retirement System with the approval of the Retirement Board.